wasmi-labs/wasmi/README.md

 [license-mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [license-apache-badge]: https://img.shields.io/badge/license-APACHE-orange.svg

-# `wasmi`- WebAssembly (Wasm) Interpreter
+# Wasmi- WebAssembly (Wasm) Interpreter

 <p align="center">
   <img src="./resources/wasmi-logo.png" width="100" height="100">
 </p>

-`wasmi` is an efficient WebAssembly interpreter with low-overhead and support for embedded environment such as WebAssembly itself.
+Wasmi is an efficient WebAssembly interpreter with low-overhead and support for embedded environment such as WebAssembly itself.

-At Parity we are using `wasmi` in [Substrate](https://github.com/paritytech/substrate) as the execution engine for our WebAssembly based smart contracts.
+At Parity we are using Wasmi in [Substrate](https://github.com/paritytech/substrate) as the execution engine for our WebAssembly based smart contracts.
-Furthermore we run `wasmi` within the Substrate runtime which is a WebAssembly environment itself and driven via [Wasmtime] at the time of this writing.
+Furthermore we run Wasmi within the Substrate runtime which is a WebAssembly environment itself and driven via [Wasmtime] at the time of this writing.
-As such `wasmi`'s implementation requires a high degree of correctness and Wasm specification conformance.
+As such Wasmi's implementation requires a high degree of correctness and Wasm specification conformance.

-Since `wasmi` is relatively lightweight compared to other Wasm virtual machines such as Wasmtime it is also a decent option for initial prototyping.
+Since Wasmi is relatively lightweight compared to other Wasm virtual machines such as Wasmtime it is also a decent option for initial prototyping.

 [Wasmtime]: https://github.com/bytecodealliance/wasmtime

 ## Distinct Features

-The following list states some of the distinct features of `wasmi`.
+The following list states some of the distinct features of Wasmi.

 - Focus on simple, correct and deterministic WebAssembly execution.
 - Can itself run inside of WebAssembly.